Bitcoin History and Value: From Zero and Controversial to $64,000 and World Acceptance

 • Your money in the bank is not that safe!

-But Bitcoin is also a commodity, which price fluctuates.
+But Bitcoin is also a commodity, whose price fluctuates.

 In March of 2021, daily active addresses dropped to around 720,000 active addresses.

-Many people use Bitcoin daily by saving.
+Many people buy Bitcoin daily and save it.
 A user who has money parked in Bitcoin is “using” it for investing or saving, but isn’t necessarily making transactions every day.
-This is why we also have to look at the number of bitcoins in wallets.
+This is why we also have to look at the total number of Bitcoins held in wallets.

 This decline in active addresses indicates that people are not moving funds around and are choosing to hold their positions to acquire deeper gains.

-Like any asset class Bitcoin is subject to speculations, analysis and discussions.
-However the pure and simple foundational reason why Bitcoin exists — to effectuate cash transactions between two parties in a ironclad secure environment, has made Bitcoin strong against any speculations and grow hyperbolically despite of initial and still ongoing media attacks, criticisms, and love/hate relationship.
+Like any asset class, Bitcoin is subject to speculations, analysis, and discussions.
+However, the pure and simple foundational reason why Bitcoin exists — to effectuate cash transactions between two parties in an ironclad secure environment, has made Bitcoin strong against any speculations and grow hyperbolically despite initial and still ongoing media attacks, criticisms, and love/hate relationships.

 Fidelity backs a study by Prof. Saifedean Ammous that Bitcoin will be worth $1 million because of